HBLL-Collection-Development/OCLC/README.md

     |   |   +-- …
     ```

-    - Place the following in your application's config file to be included in all your application files:
+    - Place the following in your application's Config file to be included in all your application files:

     ```php
     function autoload_libs($class_name) {